Devil Press

 - From here the athlete lowers to touch the chest to the ground, as would be done in a burpee.

-- From the floor, the athlete gets back on the floor while carrying the weights and raising them overhead.
-The athlete can use several techniques, snatch, swing or clean and jerk, even varying in the series.
+- From the ground, the athlete rises back up while carrying the weights and raising them overhead.
+The athlete can use several techniques, snatch PRswing or clean and jerkeven varying in the series.

 What muscles do they work?